 Stir together the strained lemon vodka and the simple syrup.
 Transfer limoncello to small bottles for gift-giving.

 Print the enjoyment instructions on card stock, cut tags to size, punch a hole in the corner, tie with a piece of ribbon, and hang the tag on the neck of the bottle.
 Store in the refrigerator.
-Makes about 20 small (4 ounce) bottles (two-drink size), depending on the size of the lemons and the amount of vodka used.
+Makes about 20 small bottles (4 ounces, good for two drinks), depending on the size of the lemons and the amount of vodka used.

 This fudge recipe is foolproof and very easy to make.
 Customize your fudge gifts with any of the flavor variations.